rhysd/Shiba/docs/usage.md

 Keyboard shortcuts are available for above all operations.
 Please refer [shortcuts document](shortcuts.md).

+## Links in Documents

+### Clicking a link to local markdown file

+When you click a link to local markdown document, Shiba shows the preview of the document _temporarily_.
+'_temporarily_' means that Shiba still watches the original document before jump the link.
+So you can back to the original document when original document is updated or 'reload' button is pushed.

+### Clicking an external link

+When you click an external link (which starts with `http://` or `https://`), Shiba tends to open the link with external browser.
+This behavior is mandatory in terms of security because pages in Electron are loaded outside sandbox.

+### Clicking a `#hash` link

+When you click to the internal link to hash, page simply scrolls to the target.

+### Clicking a link to local markdown file with modifier key

+If you click a link to local markdown document with modifier key (Ctrl or Command), Shiba changes the watching directory to the linked document.

 ## Start up Options

 You can specify initial path to watch as command line argument if you start Shiba from terminal.